ixjf/MSIRGB/README.md

 ```lua
 boolean Lighting.SetBreathingModeEnabled(boolean enabled)
 ```
 This function sets the state of the breathing mode.
 Breathing mode and flashing mode are exclusive, and the latter will override the former.
 If flashing mode is enabled at the time of the call, this function will fail and return false, otherwise it returns true.
+Any call to this function that succeeds automatically turns on the LEDs.
 ##
 ```lua
 boolean Lighting.IsBreathingModeEnabled()